 Breadner Trailers is a full service semi-trailer dealership.
-We offer both new and used trailer sales, specializing in Stoughton, Wilson and BWS trailers.
+We offer both new and used trailer sales, specializing in Hyundai Translead trailers.
 Our services also include a state-of-the-art trailer maintenance department, flexible and competitive financing, mobile service, and a fully stocked parts department.

 Our head office is located in the Kitchener Waterloo area, which services Toronto, the GTA and all of Canada.
 And soon we will also be offering locations in Montreal, Mississauga and Moncton.